 - Reception, Winchester School of Art, Winchester, SO23 8DL (open 9am to 9pm Monday to Friday, not open at the weekend)

-- Main reception, Building 65, Avenue Campus, Southampton, SO17 1BF (open 8am to 3pm, University ID card required to access building at the weekend)
+- Main reception, Building 65, Avenue Campus, Southampton, SO17 1BF (open 8am to 3pm, University ID card required to access building)

 - Outside Health Services Library, MP883 (close to the Amazon Lockers), Level A, South Academic Block, Southampton General Hospital, Southampton, SO16 6YD (this drop-off point is always accessible)